A-Garg/ACS-machinelearning/README.md

 Create a machine learning model that is simpler and outperforms the GRACE score for acute coronary care.

 ## Quick start: Make predictions on another dataset
-The key to making predictions on another dataset is `external_validation.py`.
+The key file for making predictions on another dataset is `external_validation.py`.

 (To be continued)